jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Nowt but to survey I guess.
 I tie a bunch of maillons to the end of the tape, and lower it down into the chamber below.
 It lands on a boulder, but gives me a reliable distance (15.10 m).
-How hilarious it would have been to have someone in Republica at that point, watching this fistful of metalwork being lowered from the Gods!
+How hilarious it would have been to have someone in *Republika* at that point, watching this fistful of metalwork being lowered from the Gods!

 Retreat!
 Back up the rope and do my best to survey.
 Jim is looking utterly miserable, tired and cold.

 We've a lot to do on the way back to camp, but there's no thinking involved so we just quietly get on with it.
-The bolting kit, pushing rope and photo kit all need to be returned, and we intend to derig the whole of Serpentine.
+The bolting kit, pushing rope and photo kit all need to be returned, and we intend to derig the whole of *Serpentine*.
 To this end we have taken one of the massive tackle sacks (used to transport the sleeping bags down) from camp.
-Back at Longwater we already have two filled normal tackle bags, and start feeding rope into the monster.
+Back at *Longwater* we already have two filled normal tackle bags, and start feeding rope into the monster.

-It is a struggle up "It Will Rain".
+It is a struggle up "*It Will Rain*".
 I wonder about its height, and whether it was miss-surveyed due to the Laser rangefinder catching the wall.
 Certainly it seems to have a hell of a lot of rope for a '35 m' pitch.

 Massive bag stuffed with rope, I can barely prussic.
 Jim has led on out with the two normal sacks.
 Amazingly, he's waiting for me at the top of the pitch!
-Together we move the tackle bags along Serpentine.
+Together we move the tackle bags along *Serpentine*.
 It is tough work, taking both of our strengths to wrestle the monster through some bits.

-Back at The Albert Hall, we continue along the passage with our treasure.
+Back at The *Albert Hall*, we continue along the passage with our treasure.
 Jim moves forwards with the massive bag, I have the two more manageable ones.

 Back at camp, we wake Eric and Tjasha, and soon find ourselves ensconced in the sleeping bags and drifting off to sleep once more.

-Eric and Tjasha come back early from their pushing, have decided to just survey and then come back as the Let na Drugi Svet cascades were getting unpleasantly wet.
+Eric and Tjasha come back early from their pushing, have decided to just survey and then come back as the *Let na Drugi Svet* cascades were getting unpleasantly wet.
 With little chance of pleasant pushing, Jim and I decide to pack up and head out.
 Everything is fine till we get to Alchemy, when I realise we can hear the water tumbling down Space Odyssey.
 The cave is going into flood!